-To promote for the benefit of the public, the restoration, conservation, protection and improvement of the physical and natural environment of the North Walsham & Dilham Canal and its corridor.
+To promote, for the benefit of the public, the restoration, conservation, protection and improvement of the physical and natural environment of the North Walsham and Dilham Canal and its canal corridor.

 The Trust was formed in January 2008 by volunteers involved with the East Anglian Waterways Association, a small group people who were passionate about the restoration of Norfolk’s only locked sailing canal.

 All of this made possible with the help and support of the Canal landowners, their workforce and many, many Trust volunteers.
-All work undertaken by The North Walsham and Dilham Canal Trust has been funded by donations from businesses, groups and individuals, and, of course, the hard work of all our volunteers and working parties.
+All work undertaken by The North Walsham and Dilham Canal Trust has been funded by donations from businesses, groups and the general public to which we thank you.